zenitheesc/serverd/README.md

 ## How to run

-You can either download the binary on the release section, or you can build the project following the steps bellow
+You can either download the binary on the [Releases section](https://github.com/zenitheesc/serverd/releases), or you can build the project following the steps bellow

 ## Dependencies